+We did an organised tour from Bali with IndoTravelTeam.
+These cost around 100USD per person, and are well worth the price with all the support and guidance you receive.
 We set off from Seminyak at 6pm on the Friday, and after a 4 hour car drive to Gilimanuk we got an hour long ferry to East Java, and then another hour drive to the base camp of Kawah Ijen.
-We were ready to be up all night, so spending the car journey sleeping if you can is the best way to prepare, to ensure you are fresh for the hike.
+We were ready to be up all night, so spending the car journey sleeping if you can is the best way to ensure you are fresh for the hike.
 We were told to wear warm clothes as it can get cold on top of the volcano, and dismissed it wondering how cold it could really be.
 Surprisingly enough, we were wrong and as soon as we stepped out of the car we were greeted by the chilly mountain air.
 As our guides explained some of the basics about climbing Kawah Ijen they also handed out warm coats to the foolish people like me that didn’t bring one, along with headlights to climb up in the dark and gas masks for the sulphur.

 At 2am we set off from the base camp and started hiking under the starry sky.
 Being a city girl born and raised, I don’t often get to see the night sky unaffected by light pollution, and it was one of the most beautiful things I have ever seen.
 The hike can be intense and quite steep at parts, but it’s easy to walk since there is an almost paved path, as it used every day by the sulphur miners.
 It was easy also because we were continuously supported by the IndoTravelTeam guides.
 Having three guides for a group of twelve hikers was really good and it made sure that none of us were ever just walking around alone.
 Not that you would ever really be alone or lost, as there are quite a lot of both miners and tourists hiking up Mount Ijen at night.
 Harry and the other guides know the volcano inside out, and it was fascinating to hear their stories of when they hiked Kawah Ijen as sulphur miners.